 Before the child is placed, the child's social worker will liaise with the relevant registered manager to provide details of the child's immediate child care needs and to arrange a Placement Planning Meeting - see Placement Planning Meetings and Disruption Meeting Procedure.
 The meeting will usually be held in the child's new placement.
 After the first Placement Planning Meeting, all young people living in internal residential care will have an enhanced Case Management Meeting.

 The child's social worker will complete and arrange for the circulation of the Care Plan and Placement Plan to the child, parents and residential staff.

-The child's social worker must provide the child with written information about the looked after service, including information on using the authority's Complaints Procedure (see Complaints and Representations) and information about how to access an Advocate.
+The child's social worker must provide the child with written information about the looked after service, the social work profiles and information on using the authority's Complaints Procedure (see Complaints and Representations) and information about how to access an Advocate.

-The social worker should ensure that any Children's Guide (see Children's Guide - Living in a Children's Home, Derby City Children's Homes Procedures Manual) and other information about the placement that is available for the child is also obtained and given to him/her.
+The social worker should ensure that any information about the placement/home that is available for the child is also obtained and given to them.